 While Thea helped toss Gareth’s bags into one of the wagons, Roman looked around.
 “This isn’t everyone, is it, Thea?”

-“No, I think we’re just waiting on the security team, now.”
+“No, I think we’re just waiting on the security team.”

-“That’s right, you don’t know anyone yet.
+“I forgot you don’t know anyone yet.
 Let’s see…those are the other diplomats, over there,” Gareth said, nodding at a small group near one of the other wagons.
-He pointed out Cathwright, a blue dragon and some sort of barrister, Trinity Jones, a blue-scaled, slippery nympherai trained in political negotiations, and Pierce Williams, their guide.
+He pointed out Cathwright, a blue dragon and some sort of barrister, Trinity Jones, a blue-scaled, slippery nympherai trained in political negotiations, and Pierce Williams, their wilderness guide.
 Then there was Eresh Ochoa, speaking in urgent, hushed tones to Leandros.

-Gareth quickly excused himself to speak to the other diplomats.
+Gareth excused himself to speak to the other diplomats.

 “Hey, Thea,” Roman said in an undertone, “What do you see when you look at them all?”

 “Nothing suspicious,” Thea said.
-“All the diplomats are uncomfortable, but it’s just anxiety.”
+“All the diplomats are reserved, but it’s just anxiety.”

 “And Mr. Ochoa?”
 Roman asked.

 “Him, I’m not sure about.
 There’s something flickering under the surface.
-His motives aren’t what they seem, but they are harmless.”
+His motives aren’t what they seem, but they’re harmless, at least.”

 “Could he be doing something for Unity?”
 Roman asked.